ArchiveBox/ArchiveBox/README.md

 ### Can save these things for each site:

- - `favicon.ico` favicon of the site
- - `en.wikipedia.org/wiki/Example.html` wget clone of the site, with .html appended if not present
+ - `example.com/page-name.html` wget clone of the site, with .html appended if not present
  - `output.pdf` Printed PDF of site using headless chrome
  - `screenshot.png` 1440x900 screenshot of site using headless chrome
  - `output.html` DOM Dump of the HTML after rendering using headless chrome
  - `archive.org.txt` A link to the saved site on archive.org
  - `warc/` for the html + gzipped warc file <timestamp>.gz
- - `media/` for sites like youtube, soundcloud, etc. (using youtube-dl)
+ - `media/` any mp4, mp3, subtitles, and metadata found using youtube-dl
- - `git/` clone of any repository for github, bitbucket, or gitlab links)
+ - `git/` clone of any repository for github, bitbucket, or gitlab links
+ - `favicon.ico` favicon of the site
  - `index.json` JSON index containing link info and archive details
  - `index.html` HTML index containing link info and archive details (optional fancy or simple index)